the-ahuja-lab/AgeXtend/README.md

 **Quick setup**

-The environment setup can be accomplished directly by the following command
+The following file - [requirement.txt](https://github.com/the-ahuja-lab/AgeXtend/blob/main/env/requirement.txt) will be used for the environment setup and by running the following command.
 ```
 $ pip install -r requirement.txt
 ```
-The **requirement.txt** can be found [here](https://github.com/the-ahuja-lab/AgeXtend/blob/main/env/requirement.txt)

 ## How to use AgeXtend?